mkrd/Flask-Squeeze/README.md

 | `SQUEEZE_MINIFY_JS` | `True` | Enable or disable js minification using rjsmin |

 ### Compression level options
-> Static files are chached, so they only have to be compressed once.
+> Static files are cached, so they only have to be compressed once.
 > Dynamic files like generated HTML files will not be cached, so they will be compressed for each response.

 | Option | Default | Description |